zpoettker/Coding-Journal/NOTES.md

 log: 1 2 3 4 5 6 7 8 9 10

 I am now learning Javascript integration with HTML, and have to alter html elements with Javascript

+So far, I think I have a decent grasp on functions, variables,